trandinhlam/MyPianoApp/README.md

 In the future, I will develop some cool features to learn new powerful technologies and satisfy my passion for music.

-The idea is inspired while I'm playing some interesting simple music games of [Amanotes](https://www.amanotes.com/products) such as Magic Tiles 3, Tiles Hop, and Dancing Road

 This is the hosted website: http://trandinhlamworld.click/piano.

 Let feel free to contribute with me or send me your feedback, your awesome ideas or just give it a star :).